Graduated Response Early Years

 • Evaluating Progress and Review - Review

-Surrey Support Plan
+Surrey Support Plan (SSP)

-The Surrey Support Plan (SSP) brings together a record of the intervention and support for a child in one document.
+The Surrey Support Plan (DOC) brings together a record of the intervention and support for a child in one document.
 It should be used in conjunction with the Graduated Response Document.
 Practitioners should start an SSP as soon as they identify a child needs additional support.

 The SSP also provides evidence for Early Intervention Funding (EIF) and a Request for an Education Health and Care (EHC) plan.
-The SSP should be a working document which is reviewed regularly, and shared with parents.
+The SSP should be a working document which is reviewed regularly and shared with parents.
 Remember to include information, strategies and targets from other professionals.

-Please use the guidance for completing the Surrey Support Plan to help you.
+Please use the guidance for completing the Surrey Support Plan (PDF) to help you.
 Alternatively, you can view the guidance as a video here:

 View on YouTube